-In addition to identifying changing fraud patterns, the Proactive Risk Manager solution also enables Westpac New Zealand to respond to them with more agility and speed.
-It does so by making it easy for the bank’s employees to update the rules engine at the heart of the Proactive Risk Manager solution to reflect the parameters of the new threat.
+In addition to identifying changing fraud patterns, the solution also enables Westpac New Zealand to respond to them with more agility and speed.
+It does so by making it easy for the bank’s employees to update the rules engine at the heart of the solution to reflect the parameters of the new threat.
 Rules and neurals work together to identify unusual or specific events or activity.
 By embedding these real-time rules within its authorization process, Westpac New Zealand is able to stop fraudulent activity in high-risk transactions before it happens.

 What’s harder to measure—but at least equally important—are the cascading benefits to the bank that come from detecting and preventing fraud in real-time.
 For instance, customers are spared from the range of inconveniences that come in the wake of compromised accounts.
 What’s more, they can be more assured than ever that Westpac New Zealand is actively protecting their financial well-being.
 That goes a long way toward building customer loyalty and strengthening the brand—factors which are becoming increasingly important as banking competition intensifies around the world.

 Westpac New Zealand saw fast deployment as essential and factored this demand into its selection process.
 The bank also needed to be able to roll out its fraud prevention solution gradually—starting with one channel and adding others at a later date.
-The bank’s choice of ACI Worldwide—in addition to reflecting the strengths of the Proactive Risk Manager solution—also reflects a number of advantages derived from ACI’s estab-lished relationship with Westpac New Zealand, as well as its close association with IBM, on whose Systemz servers the bank runs its core banking payment systems.
-One key advantage was the fact that Proactive Risk Manager integrated with ACI’s BASE24 solution (Westpac New Zealand’s payment processing system for the past 20 years, handling an average of 1.6million transactions per day) straight out of the box, thus simplifying its implementation.
-Similarly, the bank’s ability to deploy Proactive Risk Manager on its existing IBM Systemz infrastructure ensured superior performance, reliability and security, while avoiding the need to invest in new infrastructure.
+The bank’s choice of ACI Worldwide—in addition to reflecting the strengths of the solution—also reflects a number of advantages derived from ACI’s established relationship with Westpac New Zealand, as well as its close association with IBM, on whose Systemz servers the bank runs its core banking payment systems.
+One key advantage was the fact that ACI Fraud Management for Banking integrates with ACI’s BASE24 product (Westpac New Zealand’s payment processing system for the past 20 years, handling an average of 1.6million transactions per day) straight out of the box, thus simplifying its implementation.
+Similarly, the bank’s ability to deploy ACI Fraud Management for Banking on its existing IBM Systemz infrastructure ensured superior performance, reliability and security, while avoiding the need to invest in new infrastructure.

 For the foreseeable future, the worldwide volume of fraud is expected to continue growing, as is its sophistication and complexity.
 It’s a challenge that will continue to affect all banks.
-However, for Westpac New Zealand, the deployment of ACI Proactive Risk Manager has fundamentally changed the rules of the game—to its own advantage.
-By injecting intelligence into its fraud detection capability, in the form of Proactive Risk Manager, the bank is able to spot fraud schemes before they become well understood—by which time the damage is often done.
+However, for Westpac New Zealand, the deployment of ACI Fraud Management for Banking has fundamentally changed the rules of the game—to its own advantage.
+By injecting intelligence into its fraud detection capability the bank is able to spot fraud schemes before they become well understood—by which time the damage is often done.
 Along with that, it gives the bank the flexibility to adapt its defenses to new fraud threats.